torq-lang/torq-jv/docs/example_type_record.md

     'account': '987654321',
 }

-// This is a "spread" syntax
+// TODO: How can we use Rec.assign() to accomplish spread operations?
-var person_customer = {person..., customer...}
+// var person_customer = {person..., customer...}

 func create_acme() -> PersonOrCompany in
     if usePerson then